-No new drilling has been completed since the previous estimate (effective December 31, 2022), exploration work has focused on re-establishing access to the historical underground operations and further validation of geological model.
-The results of the revised analysis of the drilling have enabled SRK to update the interpretation of the geological model consisting of an upper unit of both steeply dipping structures interpreted as veins and stacked mantos style mineralization over a known strike length of approximately 2.5 km and a vertical extent of over 650 m from surface.
-The drilling intersections are considered reasonable to provide confidence to the modeled domains, with further validation including review of core photography, used to validate the revised model.
-The main structures have been identified during geological logging and in conjunction with the assay information.
-The main zones defined include:
+The Company's most recent exploration work has focused on re-establishing access to the historical underground operations and further validation of geological model.
+This recent validation work resulted in a better interpretation of the geological model.
+The interpretation consists of an upper unit of steeply dipping structures interpreted as veins and stacked mantos style mineralization over a known strike length of approximately 2.5 km with a vertical extent of over 650 m from surface.
+Drilling intersections are considered reasonable to provide confidence to the modeled domains, with further validation including review of core photography, used to validate the revised model.
+The main structures that have been identified during geological logging and in conjunction with the assay information are: